write-or-else/write-or-else.github.io/_posts/2018-06-12-powerful-things-markdown-editor.md

 ---
 layout: post
-title:  "Powerful things you can do with the Markdown editor"
+title:  "Can you relate to this story"
 author: sal
 categories: [ ]
 image: assets/images/16.jpg